 Become a Sponsor

 A sponsor administers the Summer Food Service Program (SFSP) for one or more meal sites.
 The sponsor is responsible for all financial and administrative aspects of the program.
 A sponsor may be a public school department, local government agency, camp, or private non-profit organization.
 For-profit entities are not eligible to become SFSP sponsors.
-Sponsor responsibilities include the following tasks: hiring, training, and supervising program staff, monitoring sites, arranging for meals to be prepared and delivered to sites, and submitting reimbursement claims to the Massachusetts Department of Elementary and Secondary Education (ESE).
+Sponsor responsibilities include the following tasks: hiring, training, and supervising program staff, monitoring sites, arranging for meals to be prepared and delivered to sites, and submitting reimbursement claims to the Massachusetts Department of Elementary and Secondary Education (DESE).
 Often sponsors prepare their own meals for the SFSP, however they may also purchase vended meals from the local school food service authority or a private caterer.
-An entity interested in becoming a SFSP sponsor must request an application from the ESE.
+An entity interested in becoming a SFSP sponsor must request an application from DESE.

 Become a Site